pranavj1001/Haskell-Codes/README.md

   Anyone who is also learning Haskell can use the above codes for reference.
 Also, send me a PR if you want to add more codes.

 Happy Programming!

+You can also contribute to this repo.
+Send me a pull request ;)